 Hello all, my name is Bethany.
-I am 19 years old and reside in London.
+I am 19 years old, I reside in London and I live with chronic pain.
 I started Blogging as Young, Sick and Invisible when I was diagnosed with two chronic illnesses in the space of a year.
 My aim is to share my experiences and hopefully help those along their journey of being diagnosed, and help them to share their stories.

 In March of 2017 I was diagnosed with Raynauds after getting chilblains (which hurt like hell).
 I couldn’t walk, couldn’t drive… so it was a sofa life for me for two months.
 After being diagnosed with Raynauds, I was later diagnosed with Erythromelalgia (EM) in October 2017, after my feet started swelling up red.
 The only way to describe the pain is like standing barefoot on a hot marble floor for an hour, even though you’ve literally only been standing for five minutes.

 The easiest way I can describe what having both Raynauds and EM feels like is to think of being allergic to both hot and cold.
 My body’s thermostat is so wonky that being extremely hot or cold to me is like a normal temp for you.